First Grade Curriculum

 - Forming an opinion about personal works of art, the works of peers, and the works of famous artists

 - Recognize and appreciate art from other cultures (Mexico, Native Americans)

 The physical education program provides a variety of learning experiences by offering an array of age-appropriate activities aligned with the NASPE standards.
 The goal of the physical education program is to help each student reach his or her optimal physical, mental, emotional, and social development.

 Proficiency in movement skills is developed through a variety of activities in which the emphasis is on experimentation, discovery, practice, and decision-making about enjoyable activities.
 Physical activity provides opportunities for self-expression, social interaction, enjoyment, challenge and fun.
 As a result of active participation, students will begin to actively pursue lifelong physical activities that meet their needs.
 The more activities students are exposed to and experience, the greater chance they will discover activities of high interest and better the chance of remaining active throughout their lifetime.

 The physical education activities can vary widely from basic locomotor movements such as walking, running, skipping, hopping, jumping, leaping, galloping and sliding, to non-locomotor movements such as bending, swinging, turning, twisting, pushing, pulling, chasing, and tagging.
 Manipulative activities such as throwing, catching, kicking and striking are also introduced.
 Emphasis is placed on having a positive experience.

-The performing arts program seeks to inspire creativity in order to illustrate the importance and the relevance of the arts in everyday life.
-The program is based on the belief that music/drama can be a perfect vehicle for building self-esteem and confidence in young children, while encouraging them to explore, to develop and to celebrate their own skills and imaginations.
+The music program seeks to inspire creativity in order to illustrate the importance and the relevance of the arts in everyday life.
+The program is based on the belief that music can be a perfect vehicle for building self-esteem and confidence in young children, while encouraging them to explore, to develop and to celebrate their own skills and imaginations.